philippinespire/pire_ssl_data_processing/README.md

 Thus, the following SPAdes script is optimized to run the first 3 libraries independently and 2 or 3 libraries together for your "all" assembly.
 .
 Note: If your species has 4 or more libraries, you will need to modify the script to run the 4th,5th,.. library and so on (you'll only need to add the necessary libraries to the SPAdes command)
-No changes necessary for running the first, second, thrid, or all the libraries together (if you have 2 or 3 libraries only).
+No changes necessary for running the first, second, third, or all the libraries together (if you have 2 or 3 libraries only).

 **Use the decontaminated files to run one assembly for each of your libraries independently and then one combining all**